-- an internal 1.4 MB floppy disk drive (For information about using your floppy disk drive, see your PowerBook User's Guide that came with your PowerBook Duo.) - an optional internal SCSI hard disk drive (any available capacity that meets Apple's specifications: up to 1" high.
-An optional 500 megabyte hard disk is available for the Duo Dock II.) - standard ports including SCSI (with an HDI-30 connector), monitor, printer, modem, Apple Desktop Bus (ADB), sound in, and sound out.
-An EtherTalk port is also provided on the Duo Dock II or upgraded Duo Dock. - a separate mouse and optional microphone
+- an internal 1.4 MB floppy disk drive (For information about using your floppy disk drive, see the documentation that came with your PowerBook Duo.) - an optional internal SCSI hard disk drive (any available capacity that meets Apple's specifications: up to 1" high.
+An optional 500 megabyte hard disk is available for the Duo Dock Plus.) - standard ports including SCSI (with an HDI-30 connector), monitor, printer, modem, Apple Desktop Bus (ADB), sound in, and sound out.
+An EtherTalk port is also provided on the Duo Dock Plus or upgraded Duo Dock. - a separate mouse and optional microphone